Asymmetric Tyre Treads: How They Work and How to Mount Them

 - Use front-to-rear or cross-axle patterns allowed by the vehicle while keeping outside out.

-- Demount only when replacing, repairing, or correcting incorrect orientation; remount with outer side out.
+- Demount only when replacing, repairing, or correcting incorrect orientation.
+Remount with outer side out.

 Asymmetric vs Symmetrical vs Directional Tyres

-If you want predictable grip and easy maintenance, choose the tread type that matches your driving priorities: asymmetric tyres put a dedicated inner and outer pattern to work for balanced wet evacuation and dry cornering, symmetrical tyres use a uniform pattern that lets you mount and rotate them freely for low rolling resistance and smooth wear, and directional tyres employ a unidirectional V-pattern optimized for high-speed water-shedding and straight-line traction but require remounting to change rotational direction.
-You’ll pick based on tire performance goals: asymmetric for mixed conditions and cornering stability, symmetrical for simplicity and lower rolling drag, directional for maximum hydroplaning resistance.
+Choose the tread type that matches your driving priorities.
+Asymmetric tyres put a dedicated inner and outer pattern to work for balanced wet evacuation and dry cornering.
+Symmetrical tyres use a uniform pattern that lets you mount and rotate them freely, offering low rolling resistance and smooth wear.
+Directional tyres use a V-shaped pattern optimized for high-speed water-shedding and straight-line traction, but require remounting to change rotational direction.

 | Type | Strength | Mounting note |